-- Sun sun penetration and mitigation of wind impacts at street level. - Sunlightsunlight, daylight, privacy and outlook from habitable rooms for both existing and proposed development. - Tall tall buildings do not appear as a continuous wall when viewed from street level or from nearby vantage points. - Variation variation in built form is provided while achieving the setback requirements. - Location location of windows and use within the adjacent building. - Orientation orientation and outlook of adjacent buildings and whether the buildings are offset.
+- Sun sun penetration and mitigation of wind impacts at street level. - Sunlightsunlight, daylight, privacy and outlook from habitable rooms for both existing and proposed development. - Tall tall buildings do not appear as a continuous wall when viewed from street level or from nearby vantage points. - Variation variation in built form is provided while achieving the setback requirements. - Location location of windows and use within the adjacent building - Orientation orientation and outlook of adjacent buildings and whether the buildings are offset.

-separation distance.
+20 metres from another building, if there are habitable room windows/balconies in both buildings fronting onto the separation distance.
 15 metres, if one of the buildings does not include any habitable room windows/balconies fronting onto the separation distance.
 10 metres, if one of the buildings does not include any habitable room windows/balconies fronting onto the separation distance.
 If the overall height is greater than 20 storeys and 68 metres in height, and any part of the building exceeds 6 storeys and 23 metres in height, it must be separated by a minimum of 20 metres.